gkdada/ztbackup/README.md

 # ztbackup
 C++ version of zero-touch backup.
 Create/maintain backup locally, on external media or on remote samba/sftp server

-his tool allows you to backup folders from/to local drives, samba shares and over ssh/sftp using sync method (i.e. only the newer files are copied).
+This tool allows you to backup folders from/to local drives, samba shares and over ssh/sftp using sync method (i.e. only the newer files are copied).
 Optionally recursive.

 The source or destination can be a local drive (relative or absolute path), samba share or an ssh address.